 How to Use Excel IF Statement for Increment by 1 (3 Examples)

-In this article, we are going to show you how to use Excel IF statement for increment by 1.
-Along with the IF statement, we will also discuss the COUNTIF function and the uses of IF and COUNTIF functions combinedly.
+In this article, we will demonstrate how to use the Excel IF statement to increment by 1.
+We will also increment by 1 using the COUNTIF function, and by using the IF and COUNTIF functions combined, with both single and multiple criteria.

 Overview image of Excel if statement increment by 1

-1. Use IF Function When Value Changes in Another Column
+Example 1 – Using the IF Function When the Value Changes in Another Column

 =IF(C5<>C4,1,D4+1)

-• Then drag down the Fill Handle up to cell D13.
+• Drag down the Fill Handle to cell D13.

 Using the IF function when the value changes in another column.

-2. Apply COUNTIF Function to Increase Number by 1
+Example 2 – Using the COUNTIF Function to Increment by 1

-In the previous method, we used the IF statement to increase the number by 1.
-Here, we are going to use the COUNTIF function instead of the IF function to increase the number by 1.
-Now follow the below steps to increase the number by 1:
+In the previous method, we used the IF statement to increment the number by 1.
+Here, we’ll use the COUNTIF function instead to perform the same operation.

-• Select cell D5 and then apply the following formula.
+• In cell D5 enter the following formula:

 =COUNTIF($C$5:C5,C5)

-• Use the Fill Handle tool to apply the formula for the entire column in the table.
+• Use the Fill Handle tool to apply the formula in the cells below.

 Applying the COUNTIF function to increase the number by 1

-Here we will discuss how to use Excel IF and COUNTIF statements combinedly for increment by 1 for single criteria.
-In the dataset below, we will try to count the number of products coming from the “North” Region.
-To calculate this follow the below instructions:
+In the dataset below, we will count the number of products coming from the “North” Region.

-• Select cell E5 and then apply the following formula.
+• In cell E5 enter the following formula:

 = IF($D5 = "North", COUNTIF($D5:$D$5, "North"), "")

-• If you observe the image below, you can see some blank cells in column E due to the absence of the word “North” in the adjacent cells.
+Column E contains some blank cells due to the absence of the word “North” in the adjacent cells in column D.

 Combining IF and COUNTIF functions for single criteria